 Adjustment of Status

-Those who arrived in the US as a fiancee on a fiancee visa or a K1 Visa once they get married have to have their status adjusted.
-Applications I-485, I-765 and I-131 should be mailed directly to the Chicago Lockbox instead of submitting them to their District Office at the following address:
+Those who arrived in the US as a fiancee on a fiancee visa or a K1 Visa.
+Once you get married have to have their status adjusted.
+Applications under I-485, I-765 and I-131 should be mailed directly to the Chicago Lockbox.
+This instead of submitting them to their District Office at the following address:

 P.O.
 Box 805887